wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Twinfield/_index.md

 If you would like to import a MultiSafepay Accountant Export, we would like to kindly ask you to follow these set of instructions:

-1. Log into your [Twinfield account](https://login.twinfield.com/auth/authentication/login?signin=dd669054a9560c0a19496336ebf6cfb7) and select the _Cash & Banks_ section in the menu
+1. Log in to your [Twinfield account](https://login.twinfield.com/auth/authentication/login?signin=dd669054a9560c0a19496336ebf6cfb7) and select the _Cash & Banks_ section in the menu
 2. Select _Cash & Banks_ one more time
 3. Insert a new code in the _Code_ line, give it a e.g. name MSPAY and press Next
 4. Fill in the required details as Account number, Account name, IBAN, BIC, General ledger account